 In 1941, the purpose of some of the camps changed.
 This year marked a break in the function of the concentration camp system, when the first planned and systematic mass killing of Jewish prisoners took place in many camps with the launch of the “Final Solution to the Jewish Question” – the murder of all European Jews.
 1941 also marked the year that a solid foundation was laid for concentration camp prisoners to be used as labor in various growing and important industries, especially with the unforeseen extension of the war in the Soviet Union.

 In addition, the camp served as a site where other targeted groups were murdered: members of the Polish resistance, hostages taken from the Security Police prison in Lublin, and prisoners who were deemed unfit for work.
 The first Jewish prisoners in Majdanek were rounded up in Lublin in December 1941.
 In spring 1942, when the Germans began to implement the “Final Solution” in the Generalgouvernment, some Jews who were being deported to the killing centers were diverted to Majdanek to be used for forced labor.
 Conditions in the camp were terrible, and the SS routinely executed those who were too weak to work.
 The SS murdered tens of thousands of Jews and other prisoners in Majdanek.
-Although the camp never held 50,000 prisoners at one time, during its existence from October 1941 to July 1944, when the camp was evacuated ahead of the advancement of Soviet troops.
+The camp’s capacity was to have held up to 50,000 prisoners.
+During its existence from October 1941 to July 1944, when the camp was evacuated ahead of the advancement of Soviet troops, it never held that many prisoners at one time.
 Between 80,000 and 110,000 prisoners were killed in Majdanek.
 At least 75 percent of them were Jews.